JenelynnJocson/JJoc_SQL/README.md

 👋 Hi, I’m @JenelynnJocson

+# SQL-Code

+I will store all code or documents related to SQL in this repository.

 <!---
 JenelynnJocson/JenelynnJocson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.